 Our product candidates require processing steps that are more complex than those required for most chemical pharmaceuticals.
 Moreover, unlike chemical pharmaceuticals, the physical and chemical properties of a biologic such as our modified virus generally cannot be fully characterized.
 As a result, assays of the finished product may not be sufficient to ensure that the product will perform in the intended manner.
 Although we believe that the manufacture of our product candidates may be simplified due to their shared raw materials and other similarities, we cannot be certain that this will be the case and we may be required to develop manufacturing methods that ultimately differ significantly between product candidates, which would require that we invest substantial time and capital to develop suitable manufacturing methods.
 Our program materials are manufactured using technically complex processes requiring specialized equipment and facilities, highly specific raw materials, cell types and reagents, and other production constraints.
 Our production process also requires a number of highly specific raw materials, cell types and reagents with limited suppliers.
-Even though we aim to have backup supplies of raw materials, cell types and reagents whenever possible, we cannot be certain they will be sufficient if our primary sources are unavailable.
-A shortage of a critical raw material, cell line, or reagent, or a technical issue during manufacturing may lead to delays in clinical development or commercialization plans.
+Even though we aim to have backup supplies of raw materials, cell types and reagents with limited suppliers.
+Even though we aim to have backup supplies of a critical raw material, cell line, or reagent, or a technical issue during manufacturing may lead to delays in clinical development or commercialization plans.
 We are particularly susceptible to any shortages, delays or our inability to obtain suitable raw materials for our lead product candidates.
 Any changes in the manufacturing of components of the raw materials we use could result in unanticipated or unfavorable effects in our manufacturing processes, resulting in delays.